Qu4Z/wwvim/README.md

 If an entry does not exist, it will be created (although technically not unless you save the file).

-use Ctrl-O/Ctrl-I to go back and forth between entries (see also :help jumplist)
+Use Ctrl-O/Ctrl-I to go back and forth between entries (see also :help jumplist)

 You can also use Ctrl-] (go to tag) to the same effect.